MikeSchulze/gdUnit4-action/README.md

     # Default: latest
     version: ''

-    # Comma-separated or newline-separated list of directory's containing test to execute..
+    # Comma-separated or newline-separated list of directories containing test to execute..
     paths: ''

     # The test execution timeout in minutes.
     # Default: 10
     timeout: ''

     # The number of retries if the tests fail.
-(This can be used if the test flaky)
+(This can be used for flaky test)
     # Default: 0
     retries: ''